CAPLTER/knb-lter-cap.632/README.md

 # knb-lter-cap.632

-dataset publishing: Desert Fertilization
+dataset publishing: Desert Fertilization (formerly CNdep)

 ## overview

 This repository is the home of publishing processes for the desert fertilization project beginning with version 632.3.
-Resources, workflows, and processes for database creation, the initial publication, and previous versions (632.1, 632.2) are in the 'cndep' repository that resides with GIOS on AWS.
-However, the R script file that documents the creation of the database and initial publication have been moved to this repository, and the 'cndep' repository should be able to be ignored going forward. 'cndep' had also held the data, but those are all now moved to the cndep folder of the department drive.
+Resources, workflows, and processes for database creation, the initial publication, and very early versions (632.1, 632.2) are in the 'cndep' repository that resides with GIOS on AWS.
+However, the R script file that documents the creation of the database and initial publication have been moved to this repository.
+At one time, 'cndep' also held the data but those are all now moved to the cndep folder of the department drive.

+### knb-lter-cap.632.15 *2023-12-06*

+- data refresh
+- incorporates more of the yaml approach, here data entities (except site locations) and people are documented via yaml configuration files
+- incorporates QUDT units
+- adds for the first time, albeit limited, annotations, mostly in conjunction with the move to QUDT units but also annotations are added to some attributes (mostly dates)
+- adds a notes field to the annuals composition table

 ### knb-lter-cap.632.14 *2023-01-21*